Chart Color Schemes

 Kuranda's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data indicates relatively positive outcomes for Kuranda residents.
-Prevalence of common health conditions is quite low across both younger and older age cohorts.
+Health data shows Kuranda residents have relatively positive health outcomes.
+The prevalence of common health conditions is low across both younger and older age cohorts.

-The rate of private health cover is very low at approximately 48% of the total population (~2,403 people), compared to the national average of 55.3%.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 8.7 and 7.2% of residents respectively.
-Seventy-point-six percent declared themselves as completely clear of medical ailments, compared to 67.5% across Rest of Qld.
-The area has 22.0% of residents aged 65 and over (1,109 people), which is lower than the 25.1% in Rest of Qld.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+As of 2021, approximately 48% (~2,408 people) of Kuranda's total population has private health cover, which is lower than the national average of 55.3%.
+The most prevalent medical conditions in the area are arthritis (affecting 8.7% of residents) and mental health issues (7.2%).
+In comparison, 70.6% of Kuranda residents declare they are completely clear of medical ailments, higher than the 67.5% reported across Rest of Qld.
+As of 2021, approximately 22.0% (1,111 people) of Kuranda's residents are aged 65 and over, which is lower than the 25.1% in Rest of Qld.
+Health outcomes among seniors in Kuranda are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health